lokeshvelayudham/portfolio/src/lib/md/numpy.md

-# NumPy Overview and Use Cases

-NumPy (Numerical Python) is a fundamental library for numerical computing in Python.
-It provides support for large multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.

-## Key Features of NumPy:

-- **N-Dimensional Arrays**: Provides the `ndarray` object for efficient storage and manipulation of large datasets with multiple dimensions.

-- **Mathematical Functions**: Includes a wide range of mathematical operations such as linear algebra, statistical functions, and random number generation.

-- **Performance**: Designed for high performance with operations executed in compiled C code, offering significant speed advantages over pure Python code.

-- **Broadcasting**: Supports broadcasting, which allows for vectorized operations on arrays of different shapes without explicit looping.

-- **Integration**: Seamlessly integrates with other libraries like Pandas, SciPy, and Matplotlib, enhancing its utility in scientific computing and data analysis.

-- **Array Manipulation**: Offers tools for array manipulation, including reshaping, stacking, splitting, and indexing.

 ## NumPy in My Projects

 I have utilized NumPy in various projects for its powerful array manipulation and numerical computing capabilities: